VOLTTRON/volttron/volttrontesting/README.md

 ```

 ## Notes
+ * Global configuration is located in the pytest.ini file at the root of the
+ volttron repository.
-In order for a test to pass the required dependencies for the agent
+ * In order for a test to pass the required dependencies for the agent
 under testing must be met.